GregLMcDonald/chatPartner/README.md

 ## Setup

-Put your OpenAI API key in a .env file in the project root directory:
+Put your OpenAI API key and AWS IAM credentials in a .env file in the project root directory.
+Your IAM user should minimally have full access to AmazonPolly.

-OPENAI_KEY=<your key>
+OPENAI_KEY=
+AWS_ACCESS_KEY_ID=
+AWS_SECRET_ACCESS_KEY=
+AWS_REGION=

 ## Available Scripts